bfanselow/Python-Tutorials/Threading-Locking.md

 There are many ways to fix race conditions.
 One common way is to synchronize the access to the shared resource between the two threads using a **lock**, typically referred to as *mutual exclusion lock*, or **mutex** for short.

 A critical section can be protected by a mutex lock which will ensure that one and only one thread can access the variable at a time.
 This can be achieved by first creating a **threading.Lock** instance.
+Without knowing exactly how the OS will synchronize the steps used to modify a resource it is best to use a lock on the resource.

 ```
 ...
 # create a lock